Organising a petition

-Planning a petition
+Writing a good petition

-State clearly what change you want to make.
+State clearly what change you want to make

 Make this realistic and concrete.
 For example, rather than saying “clean up our streets,”, say “employ more street cleaners and provide more public bins”.

-Direct the demand to the right people or organisation.
+Direct the demand to the right people

-Include accurate information and evidence.
+Include accurate information and evidence

 To get a lot of signatures you will need to persuade people who don’t already know a lot about the issue.
 For example, to persuade people to support a petition to install a zebra-crossing, include information about the number of people who need to cross at that place, and any accidents that have happened.